dromotherm/documentation/pages/themis/daily_use/TRH_node.md

 # Quality management

 In radio technology, reception is considered good when more than 80% of the expected data is received.
-For example, the following illustration shows a reception quality of 90%.
-The field show `missing datas` is checked and the graph shows clearly the data gaps
+The following illustration shows a reception quality of 90%.
+The field `show missing data` is checked and the graph shows clearly the data gaps

 ![missing datas](missing_datas.png)